timmattison/timmattison.github.io/source/_posts/2014-02-13-how-to-execute-a-command-on-a-remote-server-that-requires-you-to-su-or-sudo.markdown

 * The password of the user that can su to root
 * The password required to su to root

+This particular version of the script just performs the "su" command.
+It can be modified to do a "sudo" with just a few tweaks.
+If there's demand I'll post a version that lets you swap between both and does some additional error handling.

 And here's the script... don't forget to install Paramiko!

 ```
 #!/usr/bin/env python